needle-tools/needle-engine-support/documentation/getting-started.md

 4. **Continue [here](#generate-a-web-project-and-add-content)**.

-## Generate a Web Project and add content
+## Generate a web project and add content

 Needle Engine is a web-based runtime, and so there's always two projects: your Unity project and a web project that contains regular HTML and CSS.
 Needle Exporter brings these together into a fast, iterative workflow.
-Usually, one Unity Scene with ExportInfo matches to one web project, so we're going to generate one now.
+Usually, one Unity Scene with `ExportInfo` has one web project, so we're going to generate one now.

 1. **Generate your web project**
   On the `ExportInfo` component, click ``Generate Project``.
   Wait a moment for the installation to finish — you can see a progress indicator in the bottom right corner of the editor.

-2. **View your project in a browser**
+1. **View your project in a browser**
   After a few seconds of installation, your project should automatically run and a new browser window opens.

     > **Note**: You might see a warning in your browser about SSL Security depending on your local configuration.